Omesta

 Run a leak scan on your own stack

 Two minutes.
 Read-only.
-Free until we recover $1,000 for you.
+No card.
+Free until Omesta recovers $1,000+ for you — then pick a plan.
 The fastest way to find out which tool actually fits your business.

 Contact